nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

+While it would've been considered elegant for these provisions to be bound using attributes, that pattern has the disadvantage of requiring a project scan for auto-binding, as well as limitation posed to discoverability.

-Suphle already provides a default implementation of this class, `Suphle\Hydration\Structures\BaseInterfaceCollection`, from which you're expected to extend. `InterfaceCollection` exposes methods that describe what kind of interface it is being provided.
+The default implementation of the `InterfaceCollection` is `Suphle\Hydration\Structures\BaseInterfaceCollection` -- more of an indispensable class than a replaceable one -- from which you're expected to extend. `InterfaceCollection` exposes methods that describe what kind of interface it is being provided.
 They all return key-value arrays pairing the interface to the name of a concrete implementation.
-At the very least, you're going to have an interface collection with a semblance to that below:
+At the very least, the interface collection of [a module involved in routing](/docs/v1/modules#Connecting-standalone-modules) will have a semblance to that below:

 ```php
 namespace Suphle\Tests\Mocks\Modules\ModuleOne\Meta;